reenasheoran/Federated-learning-using-GeneticAlgorithm/README.md

 # Federated learning using Genetic Algorithm
-This is a demo project for applying the concepts of federated learning (FL) in Python using socket programming.
+This is a demo project for applying the concepts of federated learning (FL) in Python using socket programming.The ML model is created using PyGAD which trains ML models using the genetic algorithm (GA).
 ![Concept](https://github.com/reenasheoran/Federated-learning-using-GeneticAlgorithm/blob/main/static/concept.ppm)
 ## Table of content
 [Project Overview](#Project-Overview)<br>